 Kindness and hope

 Most importantly, be kind to yourself.
 Accept that hair and eyelash pulling is indeed a medical condition.
 You are not alone and you are not weak or to blame.
 And as a medical condition, there are actions and treatments that you can put in place to improve your condition.
 And that is my most important message.
-The one I want every ‘trichster’ to understand; while difficult to cure and deal with it, IS POSSIBLE to beat hair and eyelash pulling.
+The one I want every ‘trichster’ to understand; while difficult to cure and deal with it, IS POSSIBLE to beat hair and eyelash pulling and to have trichotillomania hair regrowth.